 - Travel light.
 The less you have to worry about, the better.

 - Consult your airline for up to date flight information.
-WAA’s website and flight information phone line at 204.987.9780 are excellent sources of up-to-date information, with the updates made directly by the airlines.
+WAA’s website is an excellent sources of up-to-date information, with the updates made directly by the airlines.
 The airlines have the most accurate information.
 If you’re not sure, call your airline.

 - Ensure carry-on baggage is within your airline’s size limits.
 Most airlines have size restrictions outlined on their web sites.